 Wrike is a sophisticated tool that offers managers a lot of features and is designed for more detailed planning.
 It claims over 18,000 happy customers, which includes high-profile brands such as Mars, L’Oreal and Tiffany, as well as formerly non-evil supergiant Google (read our State of the Cloud column to see how evil Google has become).

 Wrike and Trello take different approaches, with Wrike being more business-focused and Trello being simple and straightforward.
-There are lots of other options, though, so if you want to know what else is out there, read through our project management software reviews.

 Setting Up a Fight: Wrike vs. Trello